Ask Family Oral Health Associates if our services are right for youMake an Appointment

 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-At Family Oral Health Associates, your comfort during dental procedures is important to us.
-Call us at 772-465-4545 for more information about sedation dentistry.
+At Family Oral Health Associates, your comfort during oral surgery procedures is important to us.
+Call us at 772-465-4545 for more information.